 The two other parts of the puzzle, standardization and practicality, come into play when considering how best to make sure everyone is being tested fairly and that the test goes smoothly.
 It should have the same questions for everyone, obviously, but it should also use language appropriate for certain age groups.
 And of course, we want to make sure everyone gets the same amount of time, otherwise why bother comparing scores?

 About comparing scores, a few things for you to keep in mind, and a few to make sure you pass on to your test taker.
 Don’t forget that these tests are not only meant to show schools what the students know, but to show the districts and beyond what the schools are doing.
-For better or worse (we will skip the worse for the time being) schools are judged according to these scores too.
-They show administrators what programs or curriculum may or may not be serving students well.
+For better or worse (we will skip the worse for the time being) schools are judged according to these scores, too.
+They show administrators which programs or curriculum may or may not be serving students well.
 Your kids shouldn’t have to prep for these things, they are supposed to be indicators of the education they are getting, not make you or them feel inadequate or “behind”.
 Let your kids know that the tests help the schools become better at doing their jobs.
 They should do their best and go out to recess like nothing big happened.

 But what about those really big ones... the SAT, ACT, the ones that tell colleges if my kid is smart.
 So, universities are not big, dumb blobs that don’t use critical thinking skills.
 They are aware of the pros and cons of standardized testing, and they take many things into consideration when making their decisions about applicants.
 They do lean on these “high-stakes” tests for a couple of reasons.
 It helps them to make determinations about mastery of subject matter, readiness for their programs, and how applicants compare to one another.
 But, they are not blind to the fact that high-stakes scenarios create environments that can hinder a stellar performance.
 For now, these tests are the best way to get lots of information about lots of candidates’ and their long academic careers relatively easily.
 But there are lots of ways to help admissions desks see your student more clearly and give them reason to consider your candidate.